The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Ternary and Beyond

-With the help of Proposition~\ref{prop:quotient automaton} we complete the proof of Theorem~\ref{thm:ternary complexity}.
+Using~\eqref{eq:game-quotient} we prove Proposition~\ref{prop:quotient automaton}.
+It suffices to construct an automaton $\B$ which accepts $\M$ iff $\eve$ wins $\game_\bisQuotient(\M,\A)$.
+By positional determinacy of parity games, to check the latter it suffices to look at \emph{positional} winning strategies for $\eve$ in $\game_\bisQuotient(\M,\A)$.
+Using standard techniques we construct in exponential time an automaton $\B$ in trash normal form which, given $\M$, verifies existence of such a strategy.
+Since this step follows the classical constructions from Theorem~\ref{thm:munpta} and Corollary~\ref{cor:muML to NPTA}, below we only give a brief sketch. \begin{enumerate} \item A positional strategy $\strategy$ for $\eve$ in $\game_\bisQuotient(\M,\A)$ is formally a map which sends every position $(v,q)$ of the game to $\eve$'s answer, that is, to an appropriate map $h$ from some $S\subset Q$ to $v$'s children.
+We encode such $\strategy$ as a coloring $\lambda_\strategy:M\to\powerset{Q\times Q}$ in the following way.
+Assume $\point$ in $\M$ with children $\point_1,...,\point_k$ and for each state $q$ denote $\strategy(\point,q)$ by $h_q:S\to\{\point_1,...,\point_k\}$.
+For each $i\leq k$ we set $\lambda_\zeta(\point_i)=\{(q,p)\ |\ h_q(p)=\point_i\}$. \item Construct $\B^+$ which inputs a model $\M$ together with a labelling $\lambda:M\to\powerset{Q\times Q}$ and accepts iff $\lambda$ encodes a winning strategy for $\eve$ in $\game_\bisQuotient(\M,\A)$.
+The key part in the construction of $\B^+$ is to check that every infinite play consistent with the strategy encoded by $\lambda$ satisfies the parity condition.
+This is done effectively by using efficient determinization of word automata, in exactly the same way as in Theorem~\ref{thm:munpta}. \item Obtain $\B'$ which recognizes $\bisQuotient(\LL(\A))$ by projecting out the additional colors $\powerset{Q\times Q}$ from $\B^+$. \item Finally, we bring $\B'$ to $\B$ in trash normal form.
+This step only requires single exponential time, for the same reason as in Corollary~\ref{cor:muML to NPTA}: $\B'$ has only polynomially many ranks. \end{enumerate} This completes the proof of Proposition~\ref{prop:quotient automaton}. \end{proof} With the help of Proposition~\ref{prop:quotient automaton} we complete the proof of Theorem~\ref{thm:ternary complexity}.
 Fix $d$ and $\muML$-formulae $\phi$ and $\phi'$ over signature $\sigma$.
 As discussed in Section~\ref{sec:foundations}, it is enough to look for $\ML$ separators which only use symbols from $\sigma$.
 By Equivalence~\eqref{eq:non-sep vs n-bis}, it suffices to check if $\phi$ and $\phi'$ are jointly $\bis_\sigma^n$-consistent over $\TT^d$ for every $n$.
 However, unlike with definability or in the binary case, we cannot conclude joint $\cong_\sigma^n$-consistency from joint $\bis_\sigma^n$-consistency.
 Instead, we use Proposition~\ref{prop:quotient automaton} to directly decide joint $\bis_\sigma^n$-consistency for all $n$.
 For a language $L\subset\TT^d$, define the language:

 of finite $d$-ary trees which are bisimulation quotients of finite prefixes of models from $L$.
 By Proposition~\ref{prop:quotient automaton} and the closure properties of parity automata, for every $\A$ one can construct in exponential time an automaton $\B$ recognizing $\mathsf{QPL}(\LL(\A))$.